communitiesuk/funding-service-design-account-store/README.md

 Once the above is done you will have autoformatting and pep8 compliance built into your workflow.
 You will be notified of any pep8 errors during commits.

+## Role Management

+As well as the [Api](openapi/api.yml) endpoints available on this store for managing account roles, a cli command is also provided to enable role updates to be made without requiring a browser.

+Just add an escaped stringified JSON object to the environment variable ASSESSMENT_PROCESS_ROLES with a set of email/role key-value pairs that you want set.

+For example:

+    export ASSESMENT_PROCESS_ROLES='{\"a@example.com\":\"ASSESSOR\",\"b@example.com\":\"LEAD_ASSESSOR\"}'

+Then via the terminal or SSH run:

+    flask update-account-roles

+This will update the role for the required users.
+NOTE - the account for the email must already exist in the DB

+Acceptable role names are:

+    ADMIN
+    LEAD_ASSESSOR
+    ASSESSOR
+    COMMENTER
+    APPLICANT